Skip to main content

 On December 22, 2023, the National Labor Relation Board (NLRB) certified the Office and Professional Employees International Union (OPEIU), Local 153 as the union representative for the Resident Assistants bargaining unit at Swarthmore College following a duly held election on December 14, 2023.

-This page is meant to be a resource for College community members with updates about the ongoing collective bargaining process between the College and OPEIU on behalf of Resident Assistants.
+This page is meant to be a resource for College community members with updates about the collective bargaining process between the College and OPEIU on behalf of Resident Assistants.

 FAQs